 marked Won the West Side and heaped around it Earth and

 Stone three yards and a half diameter at the Bottom and five

 feet High.
 The figure nearly conical."
 Today, an 1883

 resurvey stone set by Cephas H. Sinclair sits on this spot.

-- Golf carts will be available to shuttle visitors from the
+- Golf carts will be available to shuttle visitors

 Star 1 to Star 2 areas.
 Only foot transportation will be